 Rule Criteria Response C46 Criteria Met There is no applicable rule.
 Ground level electrical and telecommunication facilities (such as electrical substations, switching stations, telecommunications nodes) within existing residential areas or streets with residential access are screened from public view whilst allowing for reasonable access for service providers.
-Services, including the sub-station are provided at upper ground level with access via the main service driveway.
+Services, including the sub-station are provided at upper ground level with access via the main services driveway.
 Element 5: Building design 5.1 Surveillance R47 C47 Criteria Met This rule applies to building facades facing a public street or public open space.
-Buildings achieve passive surveillance of all of the following: The building provides habitable rooms that will provide passive surveillance of the adjoining public Building facades have all of the following: a) adjoining streets open spaces. a) at least one window to a habitable room that is not screened by a courtyard wall b) adjoining public open space. b) at least one door with roofed element such as a verandah or balcony.
-5.2 Building entries R48 C48 Rule Met Common entries to dwellings have all of the following features: Common entries to dwellings achieve all of the There is a common lobby that serves as the primar a) an external sheltered area outside the entrance following: entry to the residential dwellings.
+Buildings achieve passive surveillance of all of the following: The building provides habitable rooms that will provide passive surveillance of the adjoining public Building facades have all of the following: a) adjoining streets open spaces. a) at least one window to a habitable room that is not screened by a courtyard wall b) adjoining public open space.
+This building will significantly increase the activity and hence surveillance and perception of safety around the shopping centre car park and adjoining b) at least one door with roofed element such as a verandah or balcony. pond area.
+5.2 Building entries R48 C48 Rule Met Common entries to dwellings have all of the following features: Common entries to dwellings achieve all of the There is a common lobby that serves as the primary a) an external sheltered area outside the entrance following: entry to the residential dwellings.
 This entry faces Block 10 and meets the requirements of the rule.
-It b) a direct line of sight between the front door and the public footpath or road a) a transitional area from the streetb) secure, all-weather access is: c) separate access to any non-residential uses, which are clearly c) surveillance of public areas (including between buildings and open space areas, paths, dwelling entries, car parking areas and driveways) a) Sheltered by the awning along that frontage distinguishable and secured after hours. the building b) Directly visible from the publicly available pat along the frontage. d) safety, security and convenience for residents and visitors c) Separate from the commercial entries that are e) the separation of residential entries and commercial entries. direct from the same path.
+It b) a direct line of sight between the front door and the public footpath or road a) a transitional area from the street b) secure, all-weather access is: c) separate access to any non-residential uses, which are clearly distinguishable and secured after hours. c) surveillance of public areas (including between buildings and open space areas, paths, dwelling entries, car parking areas and driveways) Sheltered by the awning along that frontage the building uistinguishable and secured after nours. b) Directly visible from the publicly available path d) safety, security and convenience for residents and visitors along the frontage.c) Separate from the commercial entries that a e) the separation of residential entries and commercial entries. direct from the same path.
 The residential entry is distinguished by a feature in the awning.
-The commercially adaptable units have individual entries from the public path to the east, in addition to access from the central courtyard.
+The commercial units have individual entries from the public path to the east, in addition to access from the central courtyard.